dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

-Applicability of some transformations to the code generated for source languages can be somewhat limited, but we believe that it can largely be solved by implementing some kind of effect inference/elimination process mentiond in Chapter 5.
+Applicability of some transformations to the code generated for source languages can be somewhat limited, but we believe that it can largely be solved by implementing some kind of effect inference/elimination process mentioned in Chapter 5.